 General Contractor Insurance

-There are a number of general contractor insurance requirements a general contractor needs.
+General contractor insurance requirements a general contractor needs.
 General contractors work all over the construction field.
-They can do anything from painting, drywall, carpentry work to any other job that must be done on a building site.
+They can do anything from painting and drywall work to carpentry and any other job that needs to be done on a building site.
 This makes it important for them to have good insurance as they may come into contact with hazardous materials or tools.

-A general contractor needs to work with insurance companies that are licensed in the states where you are working.
+A general contractor must work with insurance companies that are licensed in the states where they are operating.
 You should not only require that they are licensed, but also that they have an “A” rated financial strength rating.
 This will help protect your company against any liabilities.
-General contractors can be held responsible for injuries of another person who does business on the job site.
+General contractors can be held liable for injuries to another person who is on the job site.
 Taking out general contractor insurance mitigates the risk of injury.

 Contractor insurance requirements can help to ensure that your company is properly protected.
-It can help protect against any losses, liabilities or damages associated with business transactions.
+It can help protect against any losses, liabilities, or damages associated with business transactions.
 These types of policies are not very expensive but are worth every penny in terms of protection.
+We have been helping contractors for 20+years.

-In order to take out a contractor insurance policy you will need to work with a licensed insurance professional.
-They can help you choose the right coverage level for your company, employees, and used subcontractors during the course of business.
+To obtain a contractor insurance policy, you will need to work with a licensed insurance professional.
+They can help you choose the right coverage level for your company, employees, and subcontractors during the course of business.

 General Contractor Insurance Requirements

-Once you have researched a few companies and picked a professional to work with you will have to provide them with the necessary documentation.
-This may include a list of any subcontractors who will be working for you during the term of your policy as well as copies of their worker’s compensation and liability policies.
-In addition, general insurance for contractors should require they hold a license in each state where they do construction work.
+Once you have researched a few companies and picked a professional to work with, you will have to provide them with the necessary documentation.
+This may include a list of any subcontractors who will be working for you during the term of your policy, as well as copies of their workers’ compensation and liability policies.
+Additionally, general insurance for contractors should require them to hold a license in each state where they conduct construction work.

-The average cost for general contractor insurance is $400 to $500 per month.
-However, this will depend on the number of hired employees and subcontractors, and in what states you do business in.
+The average cost for insurance is $400 to $500 per month.
+However, this will depend on the number of hired employees and subcontractors, as well as the states in which you do business.
 The more locations you operate out of and the more people who work for you, the higher the monthly rate will be.
-Additionally, in some states you may need to provide proof that your company has purchased worker’s compensation insurance.
+Additionally, in some states, you may need to provide proof that your company has purchased workers’ compensation insurance.
 Without said proof, you will not be able to register the policy.
 Insuring employees is one of the general contractor insurance requirements that must be met when registering for a new policy.

 Peace of Mind

-General contractors do well to keep in mind that business owners are not the only ones who require general contractor insurance.
+General contractors should keep in mind that business owners are not the only ones who require general contractor insurance.
 If you hire subcontractors or employees, your company will also be held liable for their actions.
-This means that they need to be insured as well.
+This means they also need to be insured.

 The most important thing a general contractor can do is to meet with a professional insurance agent who understands the field of construction and contracting.
 They will help you get the best rates and coverage for your business.
-Additionally to meeting insurance requirements, general contractors need to make sure their business has a risk management plan in place.
+In addition to meeting insurance requirements, general contractors must ensure their business has a risk management plan in place.
 This will help them avoid legal issues before they happen and maintain safety protocols on the job site.

 General Contractor Insurance Cost